southwolf/pbw-tools/README.md

 Very, very hacky pre-alpha.
 Quite a bit of copy/paste since I wanted to get something up and running ASAP.

+Given that the watchface SDK is now promised for mid-April 2013 I'm focusing on other projects for now.

 Overview
 --------